Go Fast, Safely

 Pivot, filter, slice, and dice with tools and data you already use.

-Load the JSON format into your SIEM for monitoring.
+Load the CSV or JSON format into your SIEM for monitoring.
 Use the Excel format (sample) for quick, interactive analysis.

 Certified 3rd party access audit? ✓ Done.